 I’m being harassed because of my sexual orientation or gender identity.
 What is homophobia and transphobia, and how can I make the harassment stop?

 In a perfect world, people would accept each other for who they are.
-But the reality is that many people do not accept lesbian, gay, bisexual and transgender (LGBTQ) people because they are not educated about it or are uncomfortable with something they’re not used to.
+But the reality is that many people do not accept lesbian, gay, bisexual, transgender and queer (LGBTQ) people because they are not educated about sexual orientation and gender identity or are uncomfortable with something they’re not used to.
 Unfortunately, this plays out in lots of places, including school.
-It can be called different things including harassment and bullying.
+It can be called different things, including harassment and bullying.

-Transphobia is the fear of and discrimination against transgender people and people thought to be transgender, regardless of their actual gender identity.
+Transphobia is the fear of, dislike of, or discrimination against transgender people and people thought to be transgender, regardless of their actual gender identity.
 Transphobia can lead to bias and even violence, which can make coming out as transgender even harder.
-Homophobia is the fear or dislike of people who are lesbian, gay or bisexual.
-When this fear and dislike is directed at bisexual people, it’s called biphobia.
+Homophobia is the fear of, dislike of, or discrimination against people who are lesbian, gay or bisexual or thought to be lesbian, gay or bisexual.
+When this discrimination, fear and dislike is specifically directed at bisexual people or people thought to be bisexual, it’s called biphobia.